Proving executive saloons can major on comfort and incisive handling

 - Cabin less interesting

-The latest mid-sized Jaguar saloon is a more careful evolution of the four-door coupe shape, pioneered in the 2007 original, but it’s one that's dramatic and bristling with subtle detailing.
+The second-generation mid-sized Jaguar saloon is a more careful evolution of the four-door coupe shape, pioneered in the 2007 original, but it’s one that's dramatic and bristling with subtle detailing.

 Lighter and more spacious

 Not only is the cabin more spacious, it’s made to feel airier too, thanks to a greater glass area, which includes a third side window just behind the rear doors; it makes the back seat feel noticeably less claustrophobic.

 This generation of Jaguar XF is 190kg lighter than the outgoing model and the entry-level diesel model tips the scales 80kg lower than its nearest competitor.

 It’s also more aerodynamic (drag coefficient of 0.26), which, combined with the weight reduction, lowers fuel consumption.

 Efficient suite of diesel and petrol engines

 Available in three power outputs – 163hp, 180hp and with two turbos 240hp – the 2.0-litre diesel motors deliver performance that’s commensurate with the Jaguar name.

 Captivating performance isn’t what these XFs are all about though.
 Low running costs are the focus: choose the 163hp diesel with the standard six-speed manual gearbox and rear-wheel drive, and Jaguar claims an average of 70.6mpg and CO2 emissions of 104g/km – one of the lowest in this segment for a non-hybrid powertrain.

 All versions are available with the excellent eight-speed automatic too, which Jaguar expects to be the most popular option for the XF when combined with the 180hp engine.
 Even in this guise 65.7mpg is claimed, with emissions of 114g/km for the rear-wheel drive version.
 A six-speed manual gearbox is available on the two lower-power diesels, if you prefer using a clutch or want the lowest possible emissions.

 Both will reach a governed 155mph, with the petrol version completing the 0-62mph sprint in 5.3 seconds, almost a second quicker than the V6 diesel.